aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-01122019/index.rst

 .. author: aoanla

 This is the Sunday addendum to our weekly highlights, giving events on the 1st a bit of space to breathe!

+As well as action in Colombia as part of the 10th anniversary of Roller Derby in the country, there's also a bunch of open scrims in Australia and the UK, a triple header in France, action in Mexico and Argentina... and more chances to try Short Track Roller Derby in Worcester, UK.

 The rules are, as usual: highlights limited to 1 event per country, with an "extra" event allowed for a different kind of fixture
 (so, 1 tournament and 1 bootcamp), or if they involve Scottish leagues (since we are the *Scottish* Roller Derby Blog).